jwp528/Project-Euler-Problems/README.md

 # Project-Euler-Problems
-This repo contains solutions in multiple languages for problems found on the [project euler site](https://projecteuler.net/archives).
+This repo contains solutions in multiple languages for problems found on the
+<a href="https://projecteuler.net/archives" target="_blank">project euler site</a>

 Each Problem found in the solutions folder will have the following layout:
 1. README.md: A markdown file containing the description of the problem and a link to it on the project euler site, I may also add some comments about how I went about solving it